-VICTA worked with the team at the Duke of Edinburgh’s Award in 2017 and 2018 to successfully deliver a Bronze DofE Award programme for young people who are visually impaired.
+VICTA worked with the team at the Duke of Edinburgh’s Award in 2018 and 2019 to develop and deliver both a Bronze and Silver DofE Award programme for young people who are visually impaired.

-Founded by The Duke of Edinburgh in 1956, The Award has built an admirable reputation not just for developing life skills but among colleges, universities and employers who recognise it as a mark of excellence on their applicants CVs.
+Founded by The Duke of Edinburgh in 1956, The Award has built an admirable reputation not just for developing life skills but among colleges, universities and employers who recognise it as a mark of excellence on personal statements, CVs and job applications.

 It is awarded as recognition of a young person’s successful journey of self-discovery and development.
-Its balanced programme develops the whole person – mind, body and soul, in an environment of social interaction and team working.
+Its balanced programme develops the whole person – mind, body and soul, in an environment of social interaction, problem solving and team working.

 Universities and employers look for key attributes such as leadership, team work, self-motivation, communication, confidence and the ability to learn.
 DofE is a great way to achieve a lot of these in one go.